-As the leader of Bain Capital’s North American healthcare team, Christopher Gordon brings significant experience in the healthcare business arena to the Aveanna Board of Directors.
+As the leader of Bain Capital’s global healthcare team, Christopher Gordon brings significant experience in the healthcare business arena to the Aveanna Board of Directors.
 A managing director at Bain Capital, he oversees private equity investing with a focus on the healthcare sector.

 Since joining Bain in 1997 as a consultant with Bain & Company, Mr. Gordon has served on the boards of directors for several healthcare companies in which Bain Capital has invested.
-Included in his current and former directorships are Grupo Notre Dame Intermedica, HCA Healthcare, Quintiles Transnational Holdings, Acadia Healthcare Company, Air Medical Group Holdings, Beacon Health Options, QuVa Pharma, Waystar, Surgery Partners, Stada, CRC Health Corporation, Hospital Corporation of America, Kestra Medical Technologies, Navicure, Physio Control, and Surgery Partners, among others.
+Included in his current and former directorships are Grupo Notre Dame Intermedica, HCA Healthcare, Quintiles Transnational Holdings, Acadia Healthcare Company, Air Medical, Beacon Health Options, QuVa Pharma, Waystar, Surgery Partners, Stada, CRC Health Corporation, Hospital Corporation of America, Navicure, Physio Control, and Surgery Partners, among others.

-Mr. Gordon currently serves on the boards of directors of Year-Up – Boston, the Dana Farber Cancer Institute, and the Boston Medical Center Health Plan.
-He is also a founding director of the Healthcare Private Equity Association, a not-for-profit trade group whose mission is to support the reputation, knowledge and relationships of the healthcare private equity community.
+Mr. Gordon currently serves on the boards of directors of Cerevel Therapeutics Holdings, Inc., InnovaCare Health, Kestra Medical Technologies, Inc., and U.S. Renal Care, Inc. He is also a founding director of the Healthcare Private Equity Association, a not-for-profit trade group whose mission is to support the reputation, knowledge and relationships of the healthcare private equity community.
 Mr. Gordon volunteers his time and support to a variety of charitable organizations and currently serves on the board of directors of Tenacity, Inc., Boston Medical Center Health Plan and Dana-Farber Cancer Institute Board of Trustees.

 Compensation Committee Chair

 Devin O’Reilly brings a wealth of experience in the healthcare industry to the board.
-As a Managing Director at Bain Capital Private Equity, he focuses on leading healthcare investments in North America.
+Mr. O’Reilly is a Partner at Bain Capital Private Equity where he is Head of Healthcare investments in North America.
 Mr. O’Reilly previously spent five years in the company’s London office, where he led the European private equity healthcare team.

-Prior to joining Bain Capital, he spent several years as a consultant for Bain & Company where he focused on healthcare and private equity industry clients.
+Prior to joining Bain Capital in 2005, he spent several years as a consultant for Bain & Company where he focused on healthcare and private equity industry clients.
 Previously, he also held management positions in the healthcare and software industries.

-Mr. O’Reilly serves on the boards of directors of several Bain Capital portfolio companies, including Surgery Partners, and Grupo Notre Dame Intermedica.
+Mr. O’Reilly serves on the boards of directors of several Bain Capital portfolio companies including athenahealth, LeanTaas, PartsSource, Surgery Partners, Zelis, and several historical investments.
 He is also a member of the investment committee of Bain Capital’s Double Impact Fund which is focused on social impact investing.
-Mr. O’Reilly is currently a trustee of Carroll School, an elementary and middle school that serves children with language-based learning disabilities.
+Mr. O’Reilly is currently a trustee of Carroll School, an elementary and middle school that serves children with language-based learning differences.

 Sheldon M. Retchin, M.D., M.S.P.H.